 Do gaming headsets sound different from regular headphones?

-While there’s not anything inherently different about how gaming headsets function compared to normal headsets, it’s important to note that they are often designed with different goals in mind.
-Often gaming headsets feature a frequency response that noticeably emphasizes bass, to make gamers feel more immersed and make the sounds of gunfire and other effects louder.
-This differs from our house curve slightly, which prioritizes a more even frequency response.
+It’s important to note that gaming headsets are often designed with different goals in mind than typical headphones.
+Gaming headsets often produce a frequency response that noticeably emphasizes bass, to make gamers feel more immersed and make the sounds of gunfire and other effects louder.
+This differs from our headphone preference curve, which prioritizes a more even frequency response.
 However, an exaggerated bass response doesn’t mean a gaming headset is necessarily low quality.
-It’s sometimes a matter of taste.
-Indeed, the higher bass response on gaming headsets may actually suit the Steam Deck when out and about, making it audible over the sounds of cars and buses.
+It’s a matter of taste.
+Indeed, the louder bass response on gaming headsets may actually suit the Steam Deck when out and about, making it audible over the sounds of cars and buses.

 Why should your Steam Deck gaming headset block out noise?